spren9er/tilez/README.md

 ![Layout-Demo-Animation](https://github.com/spren9er/tilez/blob/main/static/tilez_example.gif?raw=true)

 By default, all tiles – the building blocks of a layout – are renderless components.
-Layout is defined via nested, stackable tiles, where each tile has its own coordinate space, which is then accessible through Svelte stores within a tile's context.
+Layout is defined via nested, stackable tiles, where each tile has its own coordinate space, which is accessible through Svelte stores within a tile's context.

 _**tilez**_ is